FrancescoMussi/nerudify/README.md

 # Nerudify
-Generative poem application.
+This is a generative poem application. <br/>
-You can enter you text or select one of the five Trump's speeches given as prompt.
+You can enter you text or select one of the five Trump's speeches given as prompt. <br/>
-This text will be blended with a random piece of poem taken from a selection of 23 Pablo Neruda's poems.
+This text will be blended with a random piece of poem taken from a selection of 23 Pablo Neruda's poems.<br/>
 If you enter your own custom text remember to give some punctuation in order to make it working nicely.

+<h3>Neruda's poems</h3>
 This are the 22 poems of Neruda used by the application:

 <ul>